-The Company has two assets, goodwill and trade name, that are indefinite lived assets.
-Goodwill represents the excess of the acquisition price over the fair value of identifiable net assets acquired.
+The Company has two assets, goodwill and trade name, that are indefinite-lived assets.
+Goodwill represents the excess of the fair value of consideration over the fair value of identifiable net assets acquired.
 Goodwill is allocated at the date of the business combination.
 Goodwill is not amortized, but is tested for impairment annually on December 31 of each year or more frequently if events or changes in circumstances indicate the asset may be impaired.
-The trade name the Company has was an identified intangible asset acquired as part of the transaction with Agribody Technologies, Inc. Like goodwill, trade names are not amortized and instead are tested annually for impairment, or more frequently if events or circumstances indicate a likely impairment.
+The trade name the Company acquired as part of the transaction with ATI is an identified intangible asset.
+Trade names are not amortized and instead are tested annually for impairment, or more frequently if events or circumstances indicate a likely impairment.